 Test Setup: Connect the device under test (DUT) to the testing station with the appropriate medium (i.e. unshielded twisted pair (UTP), shielded twisted pair (STP), balanced copper, multi-mode fiber, etc.) and transmit a valid frame to the DUT to ensure that the DUT is functioning properly.
-See Annex C for suggested test configurations.
+See AnnexC for suggested test configurations.

-- 1. The testing station is instructed to transmit an oversized untagged frame (Figure 4 1) with 'n' equal to 1. - 2.
+- 1. The testing station is instructed to transmit an untagged frame (Figure 4 1) with 'n' equal to 0. - 2.
 Ideally the testing station is instructed to increment 'n' by 1 and retransmit the frame until the DUT is observed to discard or truncate the test frame.
-Typically several values will be chosen in an attempt to determine the maximum frame size accepted by the DUT. - 3.
-If the DUT accepts any frame of size 'n' while discarding the frame of size 'n+1' where 'n' is not 1518, 1522, or 2000, then retransmit the oversized frame of size 'n' with an invalid CRC value.
+Typically several values will be chosen in an attempt to determine the maximum frame size accepted by the DUT.

+3. If the DUT accepts any frame of size 1518 + 'n' while discarding the frame of size 1518 + 'n+1' where the length 1518 + 'n' is not 1518, 1522, or 2000, then retransmit to the DUT the oversized frame of size 1518 + 'n' with an invalid CRC value.
 If it then accepts both determine the minimum frame size where it will still accept both.